xtreamwayz/html-form-validator/README.md

 ## How does it work?

-A html form is loaded into the FormFactory.
-It creates validation and filters for all input elements in the form.
+1. **Load the html form into the FormFactory.**
+    - The FormFactory automatically creates default validators and filters for all input elements.
-Default validators for standard HTML5 form elements are created for you.
-Optionally default form values can be set, which will be injected into the form.
-Next the form can be validated against user submitted data.
-Finally the form can be rendered as a string and even the error messages and submitted values can optionally be injected.
+    - The FormFactory creates additional validators and filters set by you inside the form with specific data attributes.
+    - The FormFactory optionally injects default data into the form input elements.
+2. **Validate the form against submitted data.**
+3. **Render the form.**
+    - The FormFactory optionally injects filtered submitted data into the input elements.
+    - The FormFactory optionally adds error messages next to the input elements.

 ## Element attributes